ClusterM/fdskey/README.md

 How you can use it:
 * Run disk images for Famicom Disk System from SD card
-* Dump disks using read FDS drive without additional hardware/cables
+* Dump disks using real FDS drive without additional hardware/cables
-* Write disks using read FDS drive without additional hardware/cables
+* Write disks using real FDS drive without additional hardware/cables

 Requirements:
 * Famicom